We’ve assembled a team of scientists, drug hunters, executives, and visionaries. Our experience is matched only by our passion.

 Jim holds a JD from Boston College Law School, graduating cum laude, and a B.A. from Wheaton College, graduating magna cum laude.

 Lorence joins Moderna from Goldman Sachs where he was a managing director and co-head of the U.S. biotechnology investment banking effort.
 He joined Goldman Sachs in 1999 as a summer associate and was named managing director in 2008.
 As a member of the healthcare investment banking group for nearly 14 years, Lorence’s responsibilities included corporate finance and mergers and acquisitions (M&A) for the pharmaceutical and biotechnology industries, with several billion in equity and equity-linked financings, and more than $55 billion in M&A transactions.
-Lorence is currently a member of the board of directors of Seres Health.
+Lorence is currently a member of the board of directors of Seres Therapeutics.

 Prior to joining Goldman Sachs, Lorence worked in various medical research and consulting positions concurrent with his graduate studies.
 Lorence graduated from Harvard University, magna cum laude and Phi Beta Kappa with an A.B. in biochemical sciences in 1995.
 He also earned an MBA in healthcare management as a Palmer Scholar from the Wharton School of the University of Pennsylvania in 2000 and an M.D. from the University of Pennsylvania’s School of Medicine in 2000.